 The core aspect of Eisai's corporate governance is the clear separation between the management oversight function and the management implementation function, through which maximum benefit is obtained from Eisai's status as a Company with a Nomination Committee, etc., System.
 To ensure that this is carried out as thoroughly as possible, the Company appoints independent, neutral Outside Directors.
-That is to say, while the Board of Directors grants wide discretionary authority to the Company's Corporate Officers, in order to enhance the effectiveness and flexibility of operational execution, at the same time, while ensuring autonomy and enhancing management vitality through the establishment of internal controls by Corporate Officers is supervised by the Board of Directors (more than half of whose members are Outside Directors), which enjoys the trust of shareholders, thereby ensuring that management is conducted fairly through the best possible decision-making.
+That is to say, while the Board of Directors grants wide discretionary authority to the Company's Corporate Officers, in order to enhance the effectiveness and flexibility of operational execution, at the same time, while ensuring autonomy and enhancing management vitality through the establishment of internal controls by Corporate Officers, the whole of the execution of operation by the Corporate Officers is supervised by the Board of Directors (more than half of whose members are Outside Directors), which enjoys the trust of shareholders, thereby ensuring that management is conducted fairly through the best possible decision-making.